Characters: Spider-Man: Love Interests

 - Killed Off for Real: She's pretty much the only major character in the whole series who has been killed AND stayed dead.

 - My Secret Pregnancy: Was retconned into having had one of these courtesy of Norman Osborn - the man who later killed her - during the "Sins Past" storyline.
+When Gwen learned she was pregnant, she decided to raise the children with Peter, so Norman killed her and raised them himself.
 Naturally for many, it's Fanon Discontinuity.

 - Never Speak Ill of the Dead: One way to really piss Peter off is to besmirch her name.